Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 Now remove the jumper between 3.3V and BT0 on the Spider.
 Press the reset button on the Spider.

-Run "lsusb" again and you should see a device by the name "OpenMoko, Inc.".
+Run "lsusb" on the Pi and you should see a device by the name "OpenMoko, Inc.".
 This is your Spider running Klipper.

 run the command "sudo service klipper start".
 V-CoreOS should now be able to communicate with your Spider.

-### via SD Card

-This is documented on the Fysetc pages: https://github.com/FYSETC/FYSETC-SPIDER#42-Klipper

-Build the firmare as documented here: https://rat-rig.github.io/V-CoreOS/#/manual-firmware-compilation

-Copy the klipper.bin file (~/klipper/out/klipper.bin) to a file named firmware.bin on an SD Card.

-Power off your Spider.
-Insert the SD Card created above and power the Spider back on.
-The upload should take around 30 seconds and a LED by the SDCard slot should flash while this is happening.
+### Klipper Updates

+Sometimes klipper makes changes to the microcontroller code and thus your Spider need to be reflashed with new firmware.
+You can do that in 2 ways.

+The updates can be installed with an SD Card (same method as the first install described above) or over a Pi/Spider USB connection from V-CoreOS using SSH(PuTTY) and the provided ~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh command so you don't need to fiddle around with SD Cards.

 ## Setup

 If you're going through initial setup please continue in the [installation guide](installation.md#setup)

-## Firmware upgrade

-Sometimes klipper makes changes to the microcontroller code and thus your MCU need to be reflashed with new firmware.
-You can do that in 2 ways.

-### SD Card

-If you're not used to the command line or haven't used SSH before, the easiest way is to download the new firmware file from the github release page and follow the procedure above for loading the firmware via SD Card.
-New firmware files will uploaded to the latest release when the klipper firmware changes, this is a manual process though and might not be immediately available.
-Therefore the recommended method is [flashing via usb](#flashing-via-usb)

-### Flashing via USB (Recommended)

-The easiest option is to SSH into the pi using something like PuTTy or `ssh pi@v-coreos.local` via the commandline on OS X and Linux machines.
-Execute `~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh` and the Pi will compile the klipper firmware and flash the board for you.
-This has the benefit that it will always recompile the firmware to match your klipper version, so you are not reliant upon the V-CoreOS developers to upload a new firmware binary for you.

-!> Be sure to remove the SD card from the board before attempting to flash, if one is in there.

-## ADXL Connection
+## ADXL345 Connection

 In your printer.cfg add the following:

-	#   For ADXL
+	#   For ADXL345
 	[resonance_tester]
 	accel_chip: adxl345
 	# Change the following to the centre of your bed.
 	probe_points: 200,200,20

-	[adxl345]
-	cs_pin: PA2

-Connect the ADXL to the Spider like so:
+Connect the ADXL345 to the Spider like so:

-	Spider         ADXL
+	Spider         ADXL345
 	3V3            VCC
 	GND            GND
 	MISO           SDO